 After the long day’s fasting, it’s time for iftar, which brings amazingly delicious food.
 This time of the year is great if you’re the kind to drool over biryani, kebabs, haleem, succulent chicken, and crispy meat chased down with delectable desserts.

-With my Muslim friends at school and college, ongoing invitations from my friends and gatherings, Ramadan promised traditional local recipes in full variety.
-Iftar at Anjum’s and dessert at Yasmin’s made every hour of fasting for my friends feel worthwhile.
+Whether from new Muslim friends at school and college or from old friends of the family, an invitation to a Ramadan meal promised a variety of traditional local recipes.
+Iftar at Anjum’s then dessert at Yasmin’s made my friends’ every hour of fasting feel worthwhile.

 One such delightful and decadent dish I can’t get over is nihari.
-Nihari is a stew-based dish, made by slow-cooking meat along with the bone marrow.
+Nihari is a stew made by slow-cooking meat along with the bone marrow.

-The origin of nihari dates back to the 17th-18th century.
+The origin of nihari dates back to the 17th and 18th centuries.
 Historians claim that nihari was developed in Old Delhi, while some say it was a product of the finest Awadhi khansamas and took its final shape in the kitchens of old Delhi.